dstolts/Azure_Classroom/2016-12-05-Classroom.md

 categories: DevOps
 color: "blue"
 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
-excerpt: A Major US Research University US partnered with Microsoft to learn how Azure infrastructure, a Web App and DevOps best practices could better address their need to quickly, easily and consitantly onboard classroom and student infrastructure.
+excerpt: A Major US Research University US partnered with Microsoft to learn how Azure infrastructure, a Web App and DevOps best practices could better address their need to quickly, easily and consistently onboard classroom and student infrastructure.
 This included: backend servers, storage and networking as well as student VMs, organizational authentication, private and public shares for students to use to submit homework or collaborate on teams.
 Read about the solution and how it was implemented.
 language: English
 verticals: [Business to Business]
 ---

-A Major US Research University US partnered with Microsoft to learn how Azure infrastructure, a Web App and DevOps best practices could better address their need to quickly, easily and consitantly onboard classroom and student infrastructure.
+A Major US Research University US partnered with Microsoft to learn how Azure infrastructure, a Web App and DevOps best practices could better address their need to quickly, easily and consistently onboard classroom and student infrastructure.
 This included: backend servers, storage and networking as well as student VMs, organizational authentication, private and public shares for students to use to submit homework or collaborate on teams.
-This class could have in excess of 400 students each term so automation was paramount on the needs list.
+This class could have more than 400 students each term so automation was paramount on the needs list.
 The proof of concept (PoC) project made use of the following services and practices:

 - Azure AD Integration
-- Azure Blog Storage
+- Azure Blob Storage
 - Infrastructure as Code
 - Monitoring
 - Automated Deployment

-The project took place over the course of 2 months with the premise of migrating all infrastrucatue needed to Azure, re-creation of a web portal, and enabling best practices for Automated Deployment and Infrastructure as code.
+The project took place over the course of 2 months with the premise of migrating all infrastructure needed to Azure, re-creation of a web portal, and enabling best practices for Automated Deployment and Infrastructure as code.
 There was also a need to monitor usage patterns and quotas to make sure students were not manually standing up significant hardware that would ultimately be charged back to the University.
 The hack team was composed of members from both Microsoft and the University and included:

 - Major US Research University – Professor
 - Major US Research University - Azure Project Lead and Sr TA
-- Major US Research University – Many Teacher Assstants (TA) [Masters and Doctoral students]
+- Major US Research University – Many Teacher Assistants (TA) [Masters and Doctoral students]
 - Dan Stolts – Senior Technical Evangelist, Microsoft, [@itproguru](https://twitter.com/itproguru)
 - Ian Philpot – Senior Technical Evangelist, Microsoft, [@tripdubroot](https://twitter.com/tripdubroot)
 - Heather Shapiro – Technical Evangelist, Microsoft, [@microheather](https://twitter.com/microheather)